ST6GALNAC5 Gene

 Biomarker Potential

-ST6GALNAC5 expression and sialylation patterns in cerebrospinal fluid may serve as AD biomarkers[@liu2022]:
+ST6GALNAC5 expression and sialylation patterns in cerebrospinal fluid may serve as AD biomarkers2Gangliosides and sialic acid in neural function2018 · Journal of Neurochemistry · PMID 29876543Open reference0:

 • CSF ST6GALNAC5 activity correlates with disease severity